artsy/README/culture/peril.md

   [RFC #33](https://github.com/artsy/peril-settings/issues/33)
 - You can comment "Merge on Green" on a PR to have Peril automatically merge the PR [RFC #10](https://github.com/artsy/peril-settings/issues/10)
-- Any PR to an project that adds a new dependency has an overview of the package commented
+- Any PR to an project that adds a new dependency gets a comment with an overview of the package and its dependencies.
 - Any PR changing a markdown doc will go through a spell checker

 #### Issues

-- Any issue, on any repo, with RFC in the title becomes an "RFC" [RFC #40](https://github.com/artsy/peril-settings/issues/40)
+- Any issue with RFC in the title becomes an "RFC" [RFC #40](https://github.com/artsy/peril-settings/issues/40)
 - Any "RFC" gets sent into slack three times in the [upcoming week](https://github.com/artsy/peril-settings/pull/46)